 In 2019, he has been selected as one of the two representatives from Malaysia to perform with the Asian Youth Orchestra in a concert tour across 11 cities in Asia.

 Kenny’s previous teachers include William Theis, Alexander White, William Day and Dato’ Woon Wen Kin.
 During the Italian Brass Week 2017 in Florence, he studied with trumpet virtuoso, such as Sergey Nakariakov, Pacho Flores, Otto Sauter, Rex Richardson and Andrea Tofanelli.

 Besides performing, Kenny has been actively involved in concert and festival productions in Singapore and Malaysia.
 He did his internship with the Conservatory Ensembles Office, where he assisted and managed the ensembles’ activities.
-In 2019, he founded the inaugural Penang International Brass Festival and The Rondo Production.
+In 2019, he founded the inaugural Penang International Brass Festival and The Rondo Production, as its founder and director since then.
 He was also appointed as the Symposium Liaison for Yong Siew Toh Conservatory of Music’s International Artistic Research Symposium 2019.